 If you neglect your trash can maintenance, you'll invite the following risks into your business:

 Of course, all of these also lead to the biggest risk of all: making a poor impression on your customers and visitors.
-If people spot unsightly messes, smell disgusting odors, or notice pest infestations, they won't trust your ability to maintain other areas of your business.
+If people spot unsightly messes, smell disgusting odors, or notice pest infestations, they won't trust your ability to maintain other areas of your business, and your reputation will suffer.

 Even if your commercial property doesn't sell or serve food, there's a good chance that someone will use your trash cans to dispose of their loose drinks and snacks.
 Inspect your commercial trash cans frequently for spills, splashes, and crumbs.